Save time shop local

-For professional portraits, make an appointment at Duran’s Photography in downtown Winsted.
+For professional portraits, make an appointment at Duran’s Photography, Laxen Photography, or His Image Photography, all in Winsted.
 The framing can be done at Oak Tree Gallery, off of McLeod County Road 5 southwest of town.

 Pizza, ice cream, coffee, chicken . . . if you’re in the mood to eat out, try one of Winsted’s appetizing dining establishments.

 Casey’s General Store, which offers pizza, subs, donuts, and more, opened a new building at 240 6th St. N. in December 2012.
-The Roadhouse Coffee Shop (with soups, sandwiches, and other treats) and Subway are also close by.
+Subway and Hussong’s Liquor (both located at 132 6th St. N) are also popular establishments in Winsted.
 Downtown Winsted, homestyle meals are available at V’s Grill and The Pantry.

 Carlson’s Orchard, Bakery and Restaurant (a few miles west of Winsted on Montgomery Avenue) is open August through November for lunch, apples, baked goods, homemade soups, and jams.
 On Third Street South, The Blue Note Restaurant and the Blue Note Bar and Ballroom offer dining, catering, on- and off-sale liquor, and a banquet facility.
 Other entertainment-focused restaurant options include Keg’s Bar and The Corner Bar (both on First Street North) with live bands, karaoke, and special events throughout the year.

 The local newspaper, Herald Journal, also has a strong Internet presence.
-In addition to its own website at www.herald-journal.com, which is considered a leader among weekly newspaper websites, the company also designs websites for many other area businesses.
+In addition to its own website at www.herald-journal.com, which is considered a leader among weekly newspaper websites, the company designs websites for many other area businesses.

 Rooted in agriculture